sanvikri3/React_CRUD_Frontend/README.md

-# Full Stack CRUD Web Application
+# Frontend CRUD Web Application

 This is a Frontend web application built using React.js and Material UI.
 It is designed for managing user details through Create, Read, Update, and Delete (CRUD) operations.